 To get attention and click-throughs, I experimented with tone and length.
 I recall one physician teasing, “TEN words!
 I am not reading more than TEN words!”
 Through testing, assessing, refining, and reiterating, I learned to designed short, polite emails.

 As a UVM webmaster, I maintained my division’s website.
-I also wrote directions, meeting minutes, and mini-manuals.
+I also wrote instructions/directions, meeting minutes, and mini-manuals.